Chatbot Message Persistence

 meaning that the result is stored even when the client has already disconnected.

-import { convertToModelMessages, streamText, UIMessage } from 'ai';import { saveChat } from '@tools/chat-store';
+import { convertToModelMessages, streamText, UIMessage } from 'ai';import { saveChat } from '@util/chat-store';

 export async function POST(req: Request) { const { messages, chatId }: { messages: UIMessage[]; chatId: string } = await req.json();